telosnetwork/telos-docs/docs/nodes/local_developer_network.md

 ## Deploy the System Contract
- We are going to deploy the standard system contract that comes with EOSIO software and initialize it using the Init action.
+The next step is to deploy the standard system contract that comes with EOSIO software and initialize it using the Init action.

 1. First run the curl command